Information Needed for Filing Schedule C for a Business

 For this statement, you will need information on all sources of income for your business, including any 1099-MISC income from work as an independent contractor.
 You can deduct returns and credits that reduce your business income.
 You may also be able to write off bad debts, if your business uses the accrual accounting method.

-- Beginning inventory.
-This is the amount you have in inventory at the beginning of the year.
-In most cases, you will have to take inventory at the end of the year, if you use a
+- Beginning inventory: This is the amount you have in inventory at the beginning of the year.

-Your Profit and Loss statement will also include all of your expenses for the year.
-This is an important list, so take your time and include everything.
-The more actual and allowable business expenses you include, the lower your business income tax bill will be.
-Include records for common monthly expenses, like:
+Your Profit and Loss statement will mostly focus on the difference between your revenue and all of your expenses for the year.
+Expenses are an important factor for your taxable income, so take your time and include everything.
+The more actual and allowable business expenses you include, the lower your business income and business income tax bill will be.
+Include records for common monthly expenses, including: